Coker-d/LITA-Capstone-Customer-Data/README.md

 This analysis was carried out with the use of a key tool called Slicer for interactive activities

 #### Power BI Dashboard
+Below is the Dashboard of the of the Customer Data

 #### Key Customer Segment